NoMoreFood/Repacls/index.md

 /Threads <NumberOfThreads>
    Specifies the number of threads to use while processing.
 The default value of '5' is usually adequate, but can be increased if performing changes over a higher-latency connection.
 Since changes to a parent directory often affect the inherited security on children, the security of children objects are always processed after the security on their parent objects are fully processed.

+/Log <FileName>
+   Specifies that messages written to the screen should also be written to the designated file.
+The file is a comma separated value file.

 /WhatIf
    This option will analyze security and report on any potential changes